NikhilShet1/WinterHackathon-Codient/README.md

 The project emphasizes early intervention, explainability, and privacy-aware design, making it suitable for educational institutions, mentoring programs, and academic support systems.

-# Demo Video Link: <insert Google Drive link to the demo video of the working of your project>

 Features:
 -Supports manual entry and Excel (XLSX/CSV) uploads for attendance and sleep data